Mark Terry

 Dr. Mark Terry is a Canadian scholar, explorer, and filmmaker.
-He is a Fellow of the Royal Society of Canada and teaches at the Faculty of Environmental and Urban Change, York University and the Faculty of Arts, Wilfrid Laurier University.
+He is a Fellow of the Royal Society of Canada and is an adjunct professor in the Department of Communications and Media Studies, York University and the Department of Digital Media and Journalism, Wilfrid Laurier University.

 Education

-He received his PhD from York University in Toronto defending his dissertation titled The Geo-Doc: Remediating the Documentary Film as an Instrument of Social Change on January 18, 2019.
+He received his PhD from York University in Toronto defending his dissertation titled The Geo-Doc: Remediating the Documentary Film as an Instrument of Social Change with Locative Theory and Technology on January 18, 2019.
 He received his master's degree from York University in 2015 with a thesis titled The Documentary Film as an Instrument of Social Change.
 In 1980, he received his Bachelor of Arts degree from Glendon College, York University in English and Media Studies.
 In 2021, he was named a Fellow of the Royal Society of Canada, the country's highest academy.

 Career

 In 2009, Terry produced and directed the documentary feature film The Antarctica Challenge: A Global Warning (2009) and was invited to screen it at COP15, the United Nations Framework Convention on Climate Change held in Copenhagen that year.
 The film was screened 25 times at the two-week conference and viewed online 60,000 times by delegates.
 The screenings established a relationship with Terry and the Communications Department of the United Nations Framework Convention on Climate Change that continues to this day.
 He was asked to produce a second film on Arctic research for the subsequent climate summit, COP16 in Cancun.
 The film he directed, The Polar Explorer (2010), consists of Terry profiling the research team from ArcticNet during a crossing of the Northwest Passage, and this made The Polar Explorer the first film to document a complete crossing.
 The film was once again screened 25 times at the conference and was included in a policy-writing session as a resource.
 The resulting resolution – Enhanced Action on Adaptation: Section II, Subsection 25 of the Cancun Accord – was co-authored by Terry.
+This historic voyage is commemorated on the back of the Canadian $50 bill featuring Terry standing on the deck of the CCGS Amundsen.
+After Queen Elizabeth II's passing in 2022, Terry is now the only living person currently on Canadian money.